sarahalshareeda/Task-Offloading-PPO-DRL/README.md

 If any installation is needed for the imported libraries in the code, use:
 - pip install the_lib_name

-Running Simulations:

-To run the simulations with default settings:
+Running Simulations; To run the simulations with default settings:
 - python src/code.py

 The files are as follows: